Romanian PM tests limits of EU's patience

 The political squabbling in the EU’s second-poorest country has largely paralyzed policymaking, raised doubts over its International Monetary Fund deal and sent the currency plunging.

 The USL tried to change a series of laws to its advantage and threatened to replace Constitutional Court judges and limit its powers before backing down.
-It also defied a court decision.
+It also defied one of the court’s decisions.

 “They had a lot of pressure from the EC, EU member-states and the United States - which has certainly had an impact,” said a diplomat in Bucharest.

-“The government is facing a huge risk,” said Sergiu Miscoiu of the CESPRI political think tank “So they have only very limited space for maneuver.”
+“The government is facing a huge risk,” said Sergiu Miscoiu of the CESPRI political think tank in the Transylvanian city of Cluj.
+“So they have only very limited space for maneuver.”

 Growth boomed before the economic crisis but horsecarts still jostle with flashy SUVs on crumbling roads and many of Romania’s 19 million people still lack modern amenities like indoor plumbing.

-The conservative Basescu is unpopular because of austerity policies, accusations of cronyism and a string of gaffes.
-Polls show some 65 percent want to impeach him but turnout could be low.
+The conservative Basescu is deeply unpopular because of austerity policies, accusations of cronyism and a string of gaffes.
+Polls show some 65 percent now want to impeach him, but turnout could be low.

 “I‘m not going to vote,” said Maria Benciu, 39, hurrying to work as a sales agent.
 “Both of them are scoundrels.”